LoansBot/database/docs/auth/password_authentications.md

 login.
 For non-human logins, the client must provide the id of the password authentication they are attempting to use.

+In general the parameters are for the pbkdf2_hmac algorithm, unless the hash name starts with 'scrypt', in which the hash name will be in the form `scrypt-{block_size}-{derived_key_length}`, the salt still behaves as a salt, and iterations should be reinterpreted as CPU/Memory cost factor.

 ## Schema

 ```